webstudio-is/webstudio-community/docs/university/marketplace/form-integrations/n8n.md

 Start by logging in to your n8n account.

 * Inside your dashboard, go to Credentials > Add credential.
 For this demo, we will be using Supabase and Slack.
-You can find detailed instructions for all supported credential setups [here](https://docs.n8n.io/integrations/builtin/credentials).
+You can find detailed instructions for all [supported credential setups](https://docs.n8n.io/integrations/builtin/credentials).
 * After setting up the relevant credentials, go to “Workflows” and create a new workflow to start building your automation.

 #### Create the workflow trigger